Categories of Misconduct

 Step 1 - Notice:

-A. Upon the District Administrator's determination of the existence of cause to impose discipline, the supervising administrator shall notify the certificated staff member of intent to impose discipline.
+A. Upon the supervising administrator's determination of the existence of cause to impose discipline, the supervising administrator shall notify the certificated staff member of intent to impose discipline.
 The notice shall be in writing and shall be delivered in person or by first-class mail.
 The notice shall include the following:

 1. The conduct or omission on the part of the certificated staff member that constitutes the reason for discipline.

-2. A scheduled meeting time between the District Administrator and the certificated staff member.
+2. A scheduled meeting time between the supervising administrator and the certificated staff member.
 Such meeting shall be scheduled not more than ten (10) working days after the date the certificated staff member receives the notice.

-3. A statement of the disciplinary action the District Administrator intends to impose, including, if applicable, the number of days of suspension with or without pay.
+3. A statement of the disciplinary action the supervising administrator intends to impose, including, if applicable, the number of days of suspension with or without pay.

-4. Copies of any available relevant documentation, at the discretion of the District Administrator.
+4. Copies of any available relevant documentation, at the discretion of the supervising administrator.

 Step 2 - Discipline Hearing:

-A. At the hearing, the District Administrator shall discuss with the certificated staff member the conduct that warrants disciplinary action and shall provide the certificated staff member with any appropriate evidence and a copy of relevant documentation if not previously provided.
+A. At the hearing, the supervising administrator shall discuss with the certificated staff member the conduct that warrants disciplinary action and shall provide the certificated staff member with any appropriate evidence and a copy of relevant documentation if not previously provided.

-B. The District Administrator shall conduct the hearing in an informal manner, without adherence to the rules of evidence and procedure required in judicial proceedings.
+B. The supervising administrator shall conduct the hearing in an informal manner, without adherence to the rules of evidence and procedure required in judicial proceedings.

 Step 3 - Decision (in writing):